polkadot-js/docs/docs/api/start/api.query.other.md

 ## State at a specific block

-Quite often is is useful (taking pruning into account, more on this later) to retrieve the state at a specific block.
+Quite often it is useful (taking pruning into account, more on this later) to retrieve the state at a specific block.
 For instance we may wish to retrieve the current balance as well as the balance at a previous block for a specific account -

 ```js
 ...